vitta-health/case-devops/README.md

 ## Scenario

 Within the `app` directory there is a very simple application in Node.js.
 When this application goes up it will read a `NODE_API_PASS` environment variable which will be the api password.
 That is, when executing a call to this application we must pass a `Header` of` Authorization` with the specific token.
-For example: `curl -H 'Authorization: Token {VALOR_DA_NODE_API_PASS}" http://localhost:3000/ `.
+For example: `curl -H 'Authorization: Token {NODE_API_PASS_VALUE}" http://localhost:3000/ `.
 You should let us know how we can easily set/change this token.

 Your goal is to deploy this application to AWS.
 You will probably need to create a free-tier account with AWS, or use an existing one.
 But do not worry, we will not look at your account or call your application already running, we want you to create a way that we can recreate all your infrastructure in our account in a simple way.
 You choose the form.
 Create a `part1.md` file describing all the steps for us to run your infrastructure in our environment.
 These are the points of attention:

 * You should start from an AWS environment without any infrastructure already created.
 * The application should run on docker containers.
 * Your infrastructure should look at the concepts of elastic infrastructure (https://medium.com/@guilhermeviebig/infraestrutura-eltica-using-aws-nodejs-e-terraform-dc1fc31db45f).
-* A recipe using one or more configuration management tools (e.g. Terraform, Ansible, Chef, Puppet, CloudFormation, Vagrant, Packer, etc.) that deploys the stack on the AWS cloud.
+* A recipe using one or more configuration management tools (e.g. Terraform, CloudFormation, etc.) that deploys the stack on the AWS cloud.

-If you have some knowledge of NodeJS development, feel free to implement or suggest simple improvements to the applications to make them production-ready.
+If you have knowledge of NodeJS development, feel free to implement or suggest simple improvements to the applications to make them production-ready.

 We don't expect a production-grade solution, but we expect you to show that you'd be able to deploy a production-grade distributed system given enough tools and time.